 Yes!
 We have a fun, hands-on photo booth that you can commission in addition to your wedding package.
-See information here: Photo Booth
+Check out our Photo Booth web site.

 Q: I live out of state (or out of the country).
 Can I book you over the phone or via email?